Rape during the Bangladesh Liberation War: Background

-Following the partition of India and the creation of Pakistan the East and West wings were separated not only geographically, but also culturally.
-The authorities of the West viewed the Bengali Muslim in the East as "too Bengali" and their application of Islam as "inferior and impure", and this made them unreliable.
-To this extent the West began a strategy to forcibly assimilate the Bengalis culturally.
+Following the partition of India and the creation of Pakistan, the East and West wings were separated not only geographically but also culturally.
+The authorities of the west viewed the Bengali Muslims in the East as "too Bengali" and their application of Islam as "inferior and impure", and this made them unreliable.
+To this extent, the West began a strategy to forcibly assimilate the Bengalis culturally.
 The Bengalis of East Pakistan were chiefly Muslim, but their numbers were interspersed with a significant Hindu minority.
 Very few spoke Urdu, which in 1948 had been declared the national language of Pakistan.
 To express their opposition, activists in East Pakistan founded the Bengali language movement.
-Earlier, in 1949, other activists had founded the Awami League as an alternative to the ruling Muslim League in West Pakistan.
+Earlier in 1949, other activists had founded the Awami League as an alternative to the ruling Muslim League in West Pakistan.
 In the next decade and half, Bengalis became gradually disenchanted with the balance of power in Pakistan, which was under military rule during much of this time; eventually some began to call for secession.
 By the late 1960s, a perception had emerged that the people of East Pakistan were second-class citizens.
 It did not help that General A. A. K. Niazi, head of Pakistani Forces in East Pakistan, called East Pakistan a "low-lying land of low, lying people".

 There had been opposition to military rule in West Pakistan as well.
 Eventually the military relented, and in December 1970 the first ever elections were held.
 To the surprise of many, East Pakistan's Awami League, headed by Sheikh Mujibur Rahman, won a clear majority.
 The West Pakistani establishment was displeased with the results.
 In Dacca following the election a general said "Don't worry, we will not allow these black bastards to rule over us".
 Soon President Yahya Khan banned the Awami League and declared martial law in East Pakistan.